Death of Caylee Anthony: Investigation

 The wooded area where Caylee Anthony's body was found.

 Casey told investigators that she had left Caylee at the apartment of her nanny, Fernandez-Gonzalez, and that Fernandez-Gonzalez had kidnapped the toddler.
-But when police investigated the apartment, they found it had been abandoned for more than 140 days.
+However, when police investigated the apartment, they found it had been abandoned for more than 140 days.
 Casey also told police that she was working at Universal Studios.
 However, when investigators took her to Universal Studios on July 16 and asked her to show them her office, Casey led detectives into the building before admitting that she no longer worked there; as it turned out, she had not worked there since she had taken maternity leave almost three years earlier.
 Casey was subsequently arrested.
-On July 29, Casey was offered a limited-immunity deal—in exchange for help finding Caylee, prosecutors said they would not use Casey's statements to police against her.
+On July 29, Casey was offered a limited-immunity deal—in exchange for help finding Caylee.
+Prosecutors said they would not use Casey's statements to police against her.
 The offer expired September 2, 2008.

 Casey's parents appeared on NBC's Today on October 22, 2008, maintaining their belief that Caylee was alive and would be found.
 Larry Garrison, president of SilverCreek Entertainment, acted as the Anthony family's spokesman until November 2008, when he resigned citing the family's "erratic behavior".

 On August 11, 12 and 13, 2008, meter reader Roy Kronk called police about a suspicious object found in a forested area near the Anthony residence.
 In the first instance, he was directed by the sheriff's office to call a tip line, which he did, receiving no return call.
 In the second instance, he again called the sheriff's office, and eventually was met by two police officers.
 He reported to them that he had seen what appeared to be a skull near a gray bag.
 On that occasion, the officer conducted a brief search and stated he did not see anything.
 On December 11, 2008, Kronk again called the police.
 They searched and found the remains of a child in a trash bag.
 Investigative teams recovered duct tape which was hanging from hair attached to the skull and some tissue left on the skull.
 Over the next four days, more bones were found in the wooded area near the spot where the remains initially had been discovered.
 On December 19, 2008, medical examiner Jan Garavaglia confirmed that the remains found were Caylee's.
 The death was ruled a homicide and the cause of death listed as undetermined.